Ayurveda – A Natural Way to Live a Healthy Life

 Doshas is an interesting way to understand one`s body formation, psychology, and physiology, one`s characteristics, vulnerabilities, and strengths.
 The change or imbalance in different doshas leads to different issues.
 Every dosha has its specific range and specific impact on a person`s appearance and personality.

-In Ayurveda, Human Body is Divided into Three Main Types:
+In Ayurveda, Human Body is Divided into 3 Main Types :-

 - Sthula Shareera